blastbass106/RubberDuckyTesting/README.md

 # RubberDuckyTesting

-This is a internal Test for RubberDucky Detections
+This script is aimed to pull device information and exfiltrate them to a remote location